Last updated on June 6th, 2018 at 02:03 pm

 My love for baking goes back a long time ago.
 Since I was a little kid really.
 Which is interesting because my mom was not a baker nor did she really like to bake, but the times that she did, I was right there in the kitchen with her, excited and eager to learn.
 It’s a passion I’ve had forever.
 Although I’m not a fancy baker, or a pastry baker, I do love to bake breads, muffins, scones, cookies and cakes.
 So needless to say, I would never in a million years turn down a dinner roll recipe.

-After all, a dinner roll is a dinner roll.
+You may think that a dinner roll is just a dinner roll.
 But if you look at the list of ingredients, you’ll notice pineapple juice, coconut extract and ginger which are not too common in bread rolls.
 At least not in the rolls I’ve made before.
-So yeah, the recipe intrigued me.

-Needless to say, these sweet rolls are delicious and have great Tropical flavors.
+Needless to say, these sweet rolls are delicious and have great tropical flavors.
 The rolls are perfect for sandwiches, which is actually how we ate them.
 Ham and swiss cheese sandwiches, placed them in the oven for a few minutes just until the swiss cheese melted and OMG were these sandwiches delicious.
 But they’re perfect for breakfast with some jam and butter, or eggs, whatever you want.
-They are a bit sweeter but they are soft and fluffy, and honestly, there’s nothing better than hot fresh rolls right out of the oven.
+They are a bit sweeter but they are super soft and fluffy, and honestly, there’s nothing better than hot fresh rolls right out of the oven.
+I especially love the buttery smell of my Crescent Dinner Rolls!
 It’s right up there with bacon, in my book.
 Not sure which is higher.
 Maybe hot rolls and bread because I love the smell of hot bread, but then I love the smell of bacon too.
 OK, we’ll leave this debate for a later time.
 But I’ll probably be thinking of this all night.

 - Heat oven to 200 F degrees.